Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Why is this 'suitability' consideration important. . . ?
 Some builders prefer to only build the metal hull / deck / cabin structures, while others prefer to build the whole boat.
 Some can build only up to a certain size of boat.
 Some do not want to fool with power boats, nor others with sail boats, some have a specific suitability to being able to provide the owner's expected level of finish, and so forth.

-Essentially, for every design there will probably be several qualified builders, and there will be others that are neither suited to the project nor possibly even interested.
-So, while we most definitely do make builder recommendations, we will do so only when we have also supplied the prospective boat owner with sufficient information for those builders to determine construction costs in the form of actual Estimating Plans.
+Essentially, for each design and each owner there will be several qualified builders, and there will be others that are neither suited to the project nor possibly even interested.
+So, while we most definitely do make builder recommendations, we will only do so when we have also supplied the prospective boat owner with sufficient information in the form of actual Estimating Plans so that those builders can accurately determine construction costs .

 In this way an owner will not be wasting their own time.